lexibank/tlopo/out/vol3/chapter11.md

 11.2.5.1 Pandanus tectorius (syn.
 P. odoratissimus), coa.stal pandanus (Pandanaceae)

 Pandanus tectorius usually grows just behind the shore line to a height of 5-10 m.
-Its leaves are 1-2 m long, fiat sheets tapering to a point.
+Its leaves are 1-2 m long, flat sheets tapering to a point.
 The orange fruit is made up of 'fingers' 6--8 em long, 4--5cm wide, each consisting of 8--17 parallel nuts (Figure 11 .5, left).
 The species shows considerable variability, consistent with having been cultivated over a long period of time, and is often found near villages and old village sites ([Peekel 1984](../references.md#source-Peekel1984):38, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 216--217).
 In NW Island Melanesia its use is patchy: it is used in Manus, the south coast of New Britain, in New Ireland and in Bougainville ([Bourke n.d.](../references.md#source-Bourkend)).[^17]

 <a id="p-328"></a>